mslinn/go-ethereum-walkthrough/packages.md

 ## Packages {#packages}

 The [`go-ethereum`](https://github.com/ethereum/go-ethereum) project defines 245 packages.
 Only the top-level packages are discussed here.
 The [`godoc`](https://godoc.org/github.com/ethereum/go-ethereum#pkg-subdirectories) for the project contains some of the following documentation for the top-level packages.
-The rest of the information was taken from disparate sources, including reading the source code.
+The rest of the information was taken from disparate sources, including the [wiki](https://github.com/ethereum/go-ethereum/wiki) and reading the source code.

 ### Notes